goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 Once you take out the time wasted fixing [all the gratuitous mess](https://stackgen.com/state-of-reliability-2026/report), the remaining work is not moving much faster.
 Agents generate code at an unprecedented rate, but vetting this code still hits human limits.
 As a result, work is stalled for longer now than before.
 Time spent reviewing code has tripled on average and senior engineers are burning out, allowing more defects through.

 It doesn’t have to be this way.
-For example, [Intercom has reported double the code changes accompanied by a _reduction_ in defects](https://ideas.fin.ai/p/2x-nine-months-later).
+For example, [Intercom has reported double the code changes accompanied by a _reduction_ in defects](https://ideas.fin.ai/p/2x-nine-months-later), and they explain how they were able to achieve it.

-This is because _how_ they work matters.
+Turns out that _how_ they work matters.

 AI acts as a multiplier.
 It inflates the consequences of both good and bad habits, and I consider healthy engineering practices to be a prerequisite for successful AI adoption.

 The [DORA 2025 State of AI-Assisted Software Development report](https://dora.dev/research/2025/dora-report/) backs my personal experience.
-It shows that engineering discipline enables higher quality and speed, and that teams who are better attuned to the products they build and the customers they serve make better decisions overall.
+It shows that AI, when paired with engineering discipline, enables higher quality and speed, and that teams who are better attuned to the products they build and the customers they serve make better decisions overall.

-I should note that research on this multiplication effect shows it’s wildly _asymmetrical_.
-With poor engineering discipline, AI yields far worse results.
-Good engineering practices, on the other hand, give you comparatively modest improvements (but improvements nonetheless).
+The DORA report notes that this multiplication effect is wildly _asymmetrical_.
+Combined with poor engineering discipline, AI yields far worse results.
+Good engineering practices, on the other hand, allow only for comparatively modest improvements (but improvements nonetheless).

-One of these is [Extreme Programming (XP)](https://en.wikipedia.org/wiki/Extreme_programming).
+One of these practices is [Extreme Programming (XP)](https://en.wikipedia.org/wiki/Extreme_programming).
 It is a collection of software development techniques designed to improve quality and responsiveness of teams to an unpredictable environment.
 It has been around since the 1990s, and while I’ve been an enthusiastic practitioner for the last _\<depressing number\>_ years, even I did not expect to see artificial intelligence help prove its value so much in this new age.
 I also did not expect to see the latent value of some of these practices come to the fore so much.

 Take, for instance, [Test-Driven Development](/2025/two-days-two-hours-test-driven-development/), where you write a test and establish the success conditions for a single change _before_ any code is even written.
 It can be an effective tool towards clarifying and documenting intent.
 It also provides a deterministic way to check whether the correct behaviour came out of the agentic loop.

 The idea of writing tests beforehand is not an eccentricity, it’s to stop you and force you to engage with the problem before you attempt to solve it.
-Writing the test itself requires careful deliberation and discipline, because while automated tests offer a number of benefits, you cannot have them all at the same time.
+Writing the test itself requires careful deliberation and discipline, because while automated tests offer a number of benefits, [you cannot have them all at the same time](https://testdesiderata.com).
 What’s more, bad tests --- tests that overreach, are ineffective, or fail for the wrong reasons --- will slow you down more than having no tests will.

 And refactoring, the continuous act of rewriting code to ostensibly ‘make it better’, can also be interpreted as a way to _rebuild understanding through recreation_, the same thing Richard Feynman’s blackboard quote alluded to.